ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

 }
 ```

-Now run `sudo nixos-rebuild switch` to apply the changes, and then you can write the configuration for NixOS with Flakes.
+To apply the changes, run `sudo nixos-rebuild switch`.
+After that, you can write the configuration for NixOS with Flakes.

 ### Switching System Configuration to `flake.nix`

-After enabling `flakes`, `sudo nixos-rebuild switch` will try to read`/etc/nixos/flake.nix` first every time you run it, if not found, it will fallback to `/etc/nixos/configuration.nix`.
+After enabling `flakes`, `sudo nixos-rebuild switch` will first try to read `/etc/nixos/flake.nix` every time you run it.
+If not found, it will fallback to `/etc/nixos/configuration.nix`.

-Now to learn how to write a flake, let's take a look at the official flake templates provided by Nix.
-First, check which templates are available:
+To learn how to write a flake, take a look at the official flake templates provided by Nix.
+To check which templates are available, run:

 ```bash
 nix flake show templates